What did we learn from recording a V2X demo event?

-As we approached the finish line of the Secredas project, after 3 years of joint R&D work by our engineers and partners, we had to make evidence – video recordings – of the activities carried out.
+As we approached the finish line of the Secredas project, after 3 years of joint R&D work by our engineers and partners, we had to create video recording – a V2X demo event – of the activities carried out.
 So we first travelled to Helmond in the Netherlands, where we shot footage for days under the guidance of TNO, our Dutch partner and host.

-With the consent of the local city administration, the test cars raced up and down an enclosed section of road while the engineers were busy simulating hacker attacks and taking the necessary countermeasures.
+With consent of local city administration to film or demo event, the test cars raced around an enclosed section of road.
+Meanwhile, the engineers were busy simulating hacker attacks and taking the necessary countermeasures.
 Our tanned skin is proof that hard work has been done.
-We had to spend the whole day outside and walk dozens of times along a picturesque sidewalk at an intersection for the benefit of the video team while activating our Ultra-wideband and camera based pedestrian protection solutions.
+We spent the day outside, walking along the picturesque sidewalk dozens of times.
+The video team recorded us activating our Ultra-wideband and camera-based pedestrian protection solutions.

 Everything worked as planned, the warning arrived much earlier than the car speeding toward the pedestrian crossing.